Partition Rank and Partition Lattices: Introduction

 This article introduces a more universal approach for applying the partition rank method in the situation that the tensors in play are non-diagonal by generalizing Naslund's distinctness indicator to what we call a \emph{partition indicator}.
 Roughly speaking, this allows one to diagonalize a tensor if its behavior is controlled when specified collections of variables are set equal.
 The key insight is merging the partition rank construction with the theory of partially ordered sets, particularly as it pertains to the lattice of partitions of a set.
 We not only recover theory in the literature through this framework, but we see how to apply the framework to discover new results.
-Using our first main theorem, Theorem~\ref{thm:main1}, we find a polynomial upper bound on sizes of subsets of $\Fqn$ avoiding obtuse angles, addressing a finite field analogue of a problem of Erd\H{o}s \cite{erdos}.
-Using our second main theorem, Theorem~\ref{thm:main2}, we find exponentially small lower bounds on sizes of subsets of $\mathbb{F}_p^n$ that force a solution to a linear equation with many but not all variables equal.
-Also using the second theorem, we find polynomial upper bounds on sizes of subsets of $\Fqn$ avoiding a general class of properties, an instance of which extends a result of Pach et. al \cite{pach2020avoiding} from bounding the maximum size of subsets of $\Fqn$ containing no right triangle to containing no right $k$-configuration (that is, $k$ distinct points, every triple of which form right angles).
+Using our first main theorem, Theorem~\ref{thmmain1}, we find a polynomial upper bound on sizes of subsets of $\Fqn$ ($q$ an odd prime power) only forming acute angles among them, addressing a finite field analogue of a problem of Erd\H{o}s \cite{erdos} and generalizing work of Hart and Iosevich \cite{hart2008ubiquity} and Shparlinski \cite{shparlinski2010point}.
+Using our second main theorem, we find polynomial upper bounds on sizes of subsets of $\Fqn$ avoiding a general class of properties, an instance of which extends a result of Pach, et al. \cite{pach2020avoiding} from bounding the maximum size of subsets of $\Fqn$ containing no right triangle to containing no right $k$-configuration (that is, $k$ distinct points, every triple of which form right angles).
+We also re-derive work of Naslund used to improve bounds on Erd\H{o}s-Ginzburg-Ziv constants.

 Our article is organized as follows.
-We begin in Section~\ref{sec:prelim} with preliminaries that introduce set partitions, partition lattices, and the slice rank and partition rank methods.
-In Section~\ref{sec:partitions} we develop our main tool, the partition indicator.
+We begin in Section~\ref{secprelim} with preliminaries that introduce set partitions, partition lattices, and the slice rank and partition rank methods.
+In Section~\ref{secpartitions} we develop our main tool, the partition indicator.
 We then integrate it into the theory of partition rank to provide opportunity for more widespread applications.
-Section~\ref{sec:applications} is dedicated to applications of the theory from Section~\ref{sec:partitions}, proving the new results bounding sizes of sets avoiding obtuse angles, solutions to linear equations with many but not all variables equal, right $k$-configurations, and more.
-We finish in Section~\ref{sec:futuredirections} with future directions.
+Section~\ref{secapplications} is dedicated to applications of the theory from Section~\ref{secpartitions}, proving the new results bounding sizes of sets having only acute angles among them, right $k$-configurations, and more.
+We finish in Section~\ref{secfuturedirections} with future directions.